reevoo/reevoo.github.io/docs/reevoomark/getting-started.markdown

 next: javascript-library
 ---

-All pages that you wish to display ratings and reviews, or make use of our library, requires you to include our library.

-EXAMPLE OF THE STANDARD WAY and how we provide many different possibilites of how to use

 Getting Started
 ===============

+All pages that you wish to display ratings and reviews, or make use of our library, requires you to include our library.

 {% highlight html %}
 <!-- protocol-relative URL -->